material-components/material-components-android/docs/components/TopAppBar.md

 #### Applying scrolling behavior to a collapsing top app bar

-The following example shows, when scrolling up, the collapsing top app bar transforming into a regular top app bar.
+When scrolling up, the collapsing top app bar transforms into a regular top app bar.

 In the layout: